PacmanRules225/Rolatro/README.md

 This mod adds various aspects of the popular online game Roblox to Balatro, ranging from the modern, to the nostalgic, to the... controversial.

-This mod also adds 2 new consumable types: Experiences and Gear.
+This mod also adds 3 new consumable types: Experiences, Gear, and Gamepasses.

 **It is RECOMMENDED to turn on Pixel Art Smoothing because a majority of the Rolatro textures are 142 by 190 pixels. 	<ins>Don't say I didn't warn you if you have it off.	</ins>**